sauntor/stranslator/README.md

 val welcome = ${"Hello, Sauntor!
 Welcome to China!"}
 ```
-If you create a translation file which located in `l10n/translator.xml`(within class path) with the flowing content:
+If you create a translation file which is located in `l10n/translator.xml`(within class path) with the flowing content:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <translator>